-&lt;sup>19Households are assumed to engage in two-step budgeting.
-They first decide how much to allocate in each period t and then how the total expenditure is allocated within the current period as an instrumental variable for total household expenditure within a period.
+Although the coefficients of interest are γ^k , if we are interested in an unbiased estimation of β^k to classify goods as necessity or non-necessity goods based on their expenditure elasticity, we need to address the potential endogeneity of total expenditure.
+I use household wealth as an instrumental variable for total household expenditure within a period.
 This strategy is standard when estimating demand equations (Dunbar, Lewbel, and Pendakur 2013; Armand et al. 2020).
 The theoretical foundation relies on households' inter-temporal problem of allocating resources over time and across states of nature.
-Wealth will be uncorrelated with unobserved consumption heterogeneity within the same period if consumption decisions within a period are separable from saving decisions across time.
-Also, as Table 3 shows, the increase in homicides rates did not have a statistically significant effect on the wealth instrument.
+Wealth will be uncorrelated with unobserved consumption heterogeneity within the same period if consumption decisions within a period are separable from saving decisions across time (see Appendix B.4 for a more detailed discussion).
+Also, as Table 2 shows, the increase in homicide rates did not have a statistically significant effect on the wealth instrument.
 I implement the instrumental-variable strategy using a control-function approach bootstrapping the standard errors and clustering at the municipality level (Blundell and Robin 1999; Attanasio and Lechene 2010, 2014; Armand et al. 2020).
 The instrument has the expected positive effect on total expenditure and is highly predictive (Table B8).

-Finally, I will account for price variation estimating the demand equations including state-time fixed effects (see Attanasio and Lechene (2014) or Armand et al. (2020) for similar methodologies) to the list of controls in $D{ijt}$ .
+Finally, I will account for price variation estimating the demand equations including state-time fixed effects (see Attanasio and Lechene (2014) or Armand et al. (2020) for similar methodologies) to the list of controls in D{ijt} .
 This approach requires that prices are constant within a state, though they can vary across time, and I also include a rural locality linear trend to account for urban versus rural differences over time.
+Appendix B.5 also provides evidence showing the increase in homicides did not have a meaningful impact on local prices, at least within the MxFLS municipalities, for all the available goods considered: food, food categories, household goods, and men's, women's, and children's clothing.13 expenditure in each of the three steps, as well as household and survey fixed effects.
+The first step helps implement robustly the conditional exogeneity assumption, finding variables that are highly correlated with the homicide rate and could be confounding factors.
+The second step aims to keep the residual variance small by providing a good prediction of the budget shares, and it is an additional opportunity to find potential confounders (Belloni, Chernozhukov, and Hansen 2013).

-I also provide evidence suggesting the increase in homicides did not have a meaningful impact on local prices, at least within the MxFLS municipalities.
-I use market prices collected at the community level by the MxFLS, although, unfortunately, not all goods have price information.
+13I use market prices collected at the community level by the MxFLS, although, unfortunately, not all goods have price information.
 I aggregate prices estimating the median price across markets and communities within the municipality.
-Appendix B.5 presents the results of difference-in-differences estimations of the price indices
+Appendix B.5 presents the results of difference-in-differences estimations of the price indices by good category.